AARNet/Introduction_to_Jupyter_notebooks/_episodes/03-Why_use_Jupyter_Notebooks.md

 - Signal Processing
 - Engineering Education

->## Activity
+> ## Activity
 >
->More and more researchers from different fields are adopting Jupyter Notebooks as part of their research practice.
+> More and more researchers from different fields are adopting Jupyter Notebooks as part of their research practice.
+>

-> 1. Take a look at the following and discuss how Jupyter Notebooks might be useful in different disciplines:
+> 1.Take a look at the following and discuss how Jupyter Notebooks might be useful in different disciplines:
+>
 >   Humanities:
 >
 > - [Programming Historian](https://programminghistorian.org/)
 > - [GLAM Workbench](https://glam-workbench.github.io/)
 > - [Digital Humanities Laboratory](https://github.com/dhlab-epfl?language=jupyter+notebook)
 >
 >   Social Sciences:
 >
 > - [Programming in Psychology](https://blog.efpsa.org/2016/07/12/python-programming-in-psychology-from-data-collection-to-analysis/)
 > - [Geography - Three reasons to use Jupyter Notebooks as a GIS user](https://www.esri.com/arcgis-blog/products/analytics/analytics/three-reasons-to-use-jupyter-notebooks-as-a-gis-user/)
 > - [Jupyter Notebooks on various topics](https://ramiro.org/notebooks/)

-> 2. What else can you find?
+> 2.What else can you find?
 Share any examples you know about or search online for your discipline + Jupyter Notebooks.
 {: .challenge}
 {% include links.md %}